-Q: On Sunday about five-thirty in the afternoon you got a call from Jim Baker.
+Q: On Sunday about 5:30 in the afternoon you got a call from Jim Baker.

 BUSHNELL: I spent the afternoon in the embassy working on my plan to deny Panama banks which laundered drug money access to wire transfers.
 I needed something to keep my mind off the discussions I imagined were going on in Washington and the potential results any decision would have in Panama.
 I got a call from Secretary Baker on the secure line.
 He said, “John, you seem to know more about all the military planning than anybody in the State Department does, than I do, but the President has agreed to launch something called Blue Spoon late Tuesday night.